StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     wget https://download-ib01.fedoraproject.org/pub/epel/7/x86_64/Packages/j/jemalloc-3.6.0-1.el7.x86_64.rpm
     ```

-    **NOTE:** The StrongKey FIDO Server has been tested with the above software versions.
-The StrongKey FIDO Server should work with any new minor versions released, but the installation script must be modified to accommodate the new filenames.
+    **NOTE:** The StrongKey FIDO2 Server has been tested with the above software versions.
+The StrongKey FIDO2 Server should work with any new minor versions released, but the installation script must be modified to accommodate the new filenames.

 6.  **Modify** the _COMPANY_ variable in _install-skfs.sh_ to your company name.
 This provides a label for your certificate.